Casa del Puente

 The Casa del Puente (en: "Bridge House") is a house designed by the Argentine architect Amancio Williams in 1942 in the city of Mar del Plata, Argentina.
 The house is built over the course of a stream known as Las Chacras.
-It was intended to serve as the permanent residence of Williams father, Argentine musician and composer Alberto Williams.
+It was intended to serve as the permanent residence of Williams's father, Argentine musician and composer Alberto Williams.
 The project was originally known as Casa sobre el Arroyo (en: "House on the Stream").
 The house is listed among the most famous modernist buildings of the 20th century.

 Architecture

 The house is located on a wooded parcel in the Pinos de Anchorena neighborhood, Mar del Plata, Argentina.
 A stream running through the terrain became the centerpiece for the original 1942 design for a modern, 9 by 27 meter (30 by 90 foot) weatherized concrete structure, which was set on an archway straddling the stream.
 Works began in 1943.
 The construction of the compound was commissioned to two local building companies, Sartora e hijos and Lemmi hnos.
 Williams' design looked for a fusion of modern building technology and topography, and for a non-intrusive relationship between architecture and nature.
 There was also an eclecticism between rationalist and traditional architectural features.
 The house is made of three basic segments; a curved layer for the archway, two flat layers for the house itself and another layer for the rooftop.
 The body of the house's weight is supported in the center by the curved layer and on the sides by bulkheads.
 There are two entrances to the house, each one at both ends of the bridge, which led to stairways that run parallel to the curved layer.
 The stairways can be seen from outside through picture windows.
 The main window runs 360º all around the house perimeter.
 Williams devised a light, aerial and see-through structure.
 The headroom of the house was conceived as a sound-proofing music room with a grand-piano, where Williams senior could compose music.
 The project included a detached garage and service room.
 The wooded landscape departed the picturesque concept of Mar del Plata's traditional architecture, in which nature is presented in a bucolic setting for a comprehensive merging of nature and architecture.